YDK-Solutions/ydk/sdk/python/core/docsgen/ydk.services.rst

         .. py:method:: decode(provider, payload)

                 Decodes the the payload and returns the python entity.
-Entity is either:
+Payload is either:
                   - an instance of an XML payload defined for a yang module, or
                   - a dictionary containing:
                      - module names as keys and